Last Updated on August 19, 2022

 4. Brandenburg Gate, Berlin, One of the Well-Know Places to Visit in Germany

 Set on Pariser Platz in Berlin, the Brandenburg Gate is the symbol of the city.
-One of the well-known popular places in Germany due to the Cold War, it was modeled after the Propylaea in Athens, the monumental entry hall of Athens’s Acropolis, it was built as the grandest of several city gates in the wall that encircled the city at the end of the eighteenth century.
+It is one of the most well-known popular places in Germany.
+Modeled after the Propylaea in Athens, the monumental entry hall of Athens’s Acropolis, it was built as the grandest of several city gates in the wall that encircled the city at the end of the eighteenth century.
 It’s the only gate that survived over the years, probably because it’s located at the end of Unter den Linden, the renowned boulevard that led directly to the castle of the Prussian kings.

 5. The Berlin Wall, Berlin

 Like the Brandenburg Gate, the Berlin Wall, which divided the German capital for 28 years, is also a symbol of the city.
 And it’s also one of the well-know popular places in Germany since it was a symbol of the Cold War.
-Although most of the wall is gone today, there are still remnants of it.
-Its longest and most interesting stretch is the ¾ mile-long section known as the East Side Gallery, although even this stretch is under threat from developers.
+Little of the wall remains today, though there are still remnants of it.
+Its longest and most interesting stretch is the ¾ mile-long East Side Gallery, although even this stretch is under threat from developers.
 Throughout much of Berlin today the former route of the wall is marked by a double row of paving stones in the street.

 6. Lorelei Rock in the Upper Middle Rhine Valley